-TAKE NOTICE that the 2021 Annual General and Special Meeting of the Shareholders of Avino Silver & Gold Mines Ltd. (hereinafter called the "Company") will be held at Suite 900 - 570 Granville Street, Vancouver, British Columbia, V6C 3P1 on Thursday, May 27, 2021, at 11:00 a.m.
+TAKE NOTICE that the 2024 Annual General and Special Meeting of the Shareholders of Avino Silver & Gold Mines Ltd. (hereinafter called the "Company") will be held at Suite 900 - 570 Granville Street, Vancouver, British Columbia, V6C 3P1 on Thursday, May 30, 2024, at 10:00 a.m.
 (Vancouver time) for the following purposes:

-- 1. To receive the Report of the Directors; - 2.
-To receive the financial statements of the Company for its fiscal year ended December 31, 2020 and the report of the Auditors thereon; - 3.
-To appoint Auditors for the ensuing year and to authorize the Directors to fix their remuneration; - 4.
-To determine the number of directors and to elect directors; - 5.
-To consider and if thought fit, to approve an ordinary resolution approving all unallocated entitlements under the 2018 10% Rolling Stock Option Plan, as described in the accompanying Information Circular; - 6.
-To consider and if thought fit, to approve an ordinary resolution approving all unallocated entitlements under the 2018 Restricted Share Unit Plan, as described in the accompanying Information Circular; and - 7.
+- 1. To receive the financial statements of the Company for its fiscal year ended December 31, 2023 and the report of the Auditors thereon; - 2.
+To appoint Auditors for the ensuing year and to authorize the Directors to fix their remuneration; - 3.
+To determine the number of directors and to elect directors; - 4.
+To approve the 2024 10% Rolling Stock Option Plan and all unallocated entitlements under the 10% Rolling Stock option Plan, as described in the accompanying Information Circular; - 5.
+To consider and if thought fit, to approve an ordinary resolution approving all unallocated entitlements under the 2018 Restricted Share Unit Plan, as described in the accompanying Information Circular; and - 6.
 To transact such other business as may properly come before the Meeting or any adjournment thereof.